shivangim-API/Story/README.md

 Provide a concise description of the context for this sub-process or workflow, including any requirements or conditions that are relevant.

-1.Procedures for Step 1
+1. Procedures for Step 1
-2.Example: To Log in to Connect:
+2. Example: To Log in to Connect:
-3.Do something.
+3. Do something.
-4.Complete an action.
+4. Complete an action.
 5. Select a value.

-[NOTES, CAUTIONS, and WARNINGS provide any relevant or supplemental information about consequences of performing a step incorrectly.
+NOTES, CAUTIONS, and WARNINGS provide any relevant or supplemental information about consequences of performing a step incorrectly.
 Place warnings before the step to be taken.
-Notes may be placed either before or after the corresponding step.]
+Notes may be placed either before or after the corresponding step.
 NOTE:.

 Procedures for Step 2: